Race (2016 film): Plot

-In Berlin, Owens wins his first gold medal in the 100 m dash, but when he is brought by International Olympic Committee member Avery Brundage to receive congratulations from Adolf Hitler, he is told the Chancellor has left the stadium early to avoid traffic.
-Brundage warns Goebbels that Hitler must congratulate all winners or none of them, to which Goebbels replies that Hitler will not appear with "that".
+In Berlin, Owens sets a new record and wins his first gold medal in the 100-meter dash.
+When he is brought by International Olympic Committee member Avery Brundage to receive congratulations from Adolf Hitler, he is told that Hitler has left the stadium early to avoid traffic.
+Brundage tells Goebbels that Hitler must congratulate all winners, which Goebbels rebuffs.

-Owens next qualifies for the broad jump after German rival Luz Long unexpectedly gives him tips on his technique.
-Owens wins another medal, and Luz publicly shakes his hand and joins him for a victory lap, later privately expressing concern about national politics.
-Owens wins his fourth and final medal in the 4 x 100 m relay, filling in for two Jewish American athletes cut by Brundage, who is convinced by Goebbels to do so to avoid a scandal over a business arrangement Brundage entered with the Nazis before the games.
-Director Leni Riefenstahl films the event against Goebbels' orders, then asks Owens to repeat his medal-winning broad jump to get a few more shots for her next film, Olympia.
-Back in America, Owens and Snyder attend a banquet for Owens, but the doorman regretfully tells Owens he must enter through the service entrance.
-Owens does so over Snyder's protests, recognized by various awed observers, and the boy operating an elevator gets his autograph before taking him and Ruth up to the banquet.
+Owens qualifies for the long jump after the German record holder Luz Long unexpectedly gives him guidance.
+Owens sets yet another record and wins the gold medal; Luz publicly shakes his hand and joins him for a victory lap, later privately expressing concern about the current state of Germany.
+Owens wins his fourth and final gold medal in the 4 × 100-meter relay, filling in for two Jewish American athletes cut by Brundage who is convinced by Goebbels to do so to avoid a scandal over a business arrangement Brundage entered with the Nazis before the games.
+Film director Leni Riefenstahl records Owens' victories despite Goebbels' orders; she asks Owens to repeat his medal-winning long jump to get a few more shots for her next film, Olympia.

+Back in America, Owens and Snyder attend a banquet in honor of Owens, but the doorman regretfully tells Owens he must enter through the service entrance.
+Owens does so despite Snyder's protests, recognized by various awed observers.
+The elevator operator, a young white male, asks for Owens' autograph before taking him and Ruth up to the banquet.